This video does not contain audio.

 On our campus, in our community, around the world

 WPI is creating an ecosystem of sustainability that extends from our home in Worcester and reaches across the globe.
-From energy conservation efforts and infrastructure improvements to research that helps transform food waste into fuel to a student-led project to improve farm irrigation in Ghana, the university is committed to using its strengths as a premier STEM-focused institution and pioneer in project-based learning to take a leading role in building a more sustainable, just, and equitable future.
+With a five-year Sustainability Plan that includes energy conservation efforts, infrastructure improvements, research initiatives, and more, the university is committed to research that helps transform food waste into fuel to a student-led project to improve farm irrigation in Ghana, the university is committed to using its strengths as a premier STEM-focused institution and pioneer in project-based learning to take a leading role in building a more sustainable, just, and equitable future.

 To do so, we are also using our own campus as both a testbed for new technologies and approaches to sustainability as well as a living and learning laboratory that engages students, faculty, researchers, and staff to generate new and innovative solutions to the challenges of our changing planet.